 5. Flash cookies may be used to store user preferences for media player functionality and without them some video content may not render correctly.

-For more information about cookies and managing them, including how to turn them off, please visit the www.allaboutcookies.org
+For more information about cookies and managing them, please visit; www.allaboutcookies.org

 Measuring website usage (Google analytics)

 We use Google Analytics to collect information about how people use our websites.
 We do this to make sure they meeting the users’ needs and to understand how we could do it better.

 Google Analytics stores information about what pages you visit, how long you are on the site, how you got here and what you click on.
 They do not collect or store your personal information (e.g. your name or address) so this information cannot be used to identify who you are.
 We do not allow Google to use or share our analytics data.